Ann wins the nonrepetitive game over four letters and the erase-repetition game over six letters: Ben wins the erase-repetition game over 3 letters

-On the other hand, experimental computations suggest that the coefficients that can be computed in Lemma \ref{bycomputer} if one replaces $p=8$ and $\alphabet=\{0,1,2,3,4,5\}$ by $p=21$ and $\alphabet = \{0,1,2,3,4\}$ allow to conclude that Ann wins the erase-repetition game over $5$ letters with the exact same proof.
-We are, however, not able to carry such computations since it seems to require at least a few terabytes of RAM (it takes 30GB and 29 minutes for $p=16$).
+Experimental computations suggest that the coefficients that can be computed in Lemma \ref{bycomputer} if one replaces $p=8$ and $\alphabet=\{0,1,2,3,4,5\}$ by $p=21$ and $\alphabet = \{0,1,2,3,4\}$ would allow us to conclude that Ann wins the erase-repetition game over $5$ letters with the exact same proof.
+We are, however, not able to carry out such computations since it seems to require at least a few terabytes of RAM (it takes 30~GB and 29 minutes for $p=16$).
 Moreover, if we consider a modified version of the hard game where Ben is not allowed to play $\varepsilon$ then our technique allows us to show that Ann wins this game over $5$ letters.
 So while we leave the question over the alphabet of size $4$ completely open, we conjecture that Ann also wins the erase-repetition game over $5$ letters (and that, in a few years with larger computational power, it shouldn't be harder to prove than the current result).

 Let us finally conclude that this technique can certainly be used to study many variations of these questions.
 One could, for instance, replace squares with other powers or avoidability of patterns, modify the short factors that are forbidden or allow Ben to skip his turn or not.